IrisChase/IVD/README.md

 ## Classes

 Classes are very simple.
-They're really just templates where the attributes are copied from:
+They're really just templates from which attributes are copied:

     .class-name
     {